thednp/shorty/README.md

 ```

 # misc
+* ***emulateAnimationEnd*** - utility to execute a callback function when `animationend` event is triggered, or execute the callback right after for legacy browsers
 * ***emulateTransitionEnd*** - utility to execute a callback function when `transitionend` event is triggered, or execute the callback right after for legacy browsers
 * ***getElementTransitionDuration*** - returns the `transitionDuration` property of a `transition` property
 * ***isElementInScrollRange*** - a quick utility that checks if a target *Element* surface is scrolled within the visible area of the window